 NMAT is one such exam which comes laden with certain privileges like-

 Candidates can take NMAT between 4th October and 17th December ‘18.
-In a day students can choose the time slot and centre according to their convenience.
+In a day students can choose the time slot and center according to their convenience.
 This in itself can ease a lot of tensions which an aspirant might be in prior to taking the online test.

-If we compare other entrance exams centred around B-schools, you can only take the exam once in a year, however, the situation is quite different in case of NMAT.
+If we compare other entrance exams centered around B-schools, you can only take the exam once in a year, however, the situation is quite different in case of NMAT.
 You can take the exam thrice with the time frame as stated above.
 The best of the three scores will be taken into consideration.
 If one is not satisfied with the first attempt, a student can delve in further polishing their knowledge for an additional number of days and then take the examination again.